hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

   bytes target_roster_hash = 3;

   /**
-   * The ledger id that was computed from the TssMessages for the target roster.
+   * An identifier (and public key) computed from the TssMessages for the target roster.
    */
   bytes ledger_id = 4;